eigerco/nebula/app/pages/contracts/raffle.md

 ## Contract methods

 * `init` - contract initialization,
+* `register` - each user must register before buying the ticket,
 * `buy_ticket` - users can call this method to buy tickets for the raffle,
 * `play_raffle` - launches the raffle.